ZhiZe-ZG/devilutionX-ZZMod/README.md

 # devilutionX-ZZMod

 This is a mod of devilutionX.
 This mod directly modifies devilutionX's code, so you don't need the original devilutionX to run the mod (follow [build guide](./docs/building.md) or the files in `.github/workflows`).
 Just compile this mod or download the binary files.
+But you still need the files from the Diablo, just like devilutionX.

 Main feature: